NatashaPredov/NatashaPredov/README.md

 ## Overview and Origin

 * What is the name of the company?
+The company that I will be focusing on for Challenge #1 is NerdWallet

 * When was the company incorporated?
+Nerdwallet was incorporated on 03/02/2010

 * Who are the founders of the company?
+The founders of NerdWallet are Time Chen, current CEO of NerdWallet, and co-founder Jack Gibson

 * How did the idea for the company (or project) come about?
+Based on a 2018

 * How is the company funded?
 How much funding have they received?